sixhobbits/coding-with-replit/manuscript/building-a-crm-app-with-nodejs-repl-it-and-mongo-db.md

 All of the code will be written and hosted in Repl.it, so you won't need to install any additional software on your computer.
 In this tutorial, we'll be covering:

 * Creating an account on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
-* Connecting out database to our Repl
+* Connecting our database to our Repl
 * Creating a user interface to insert customer data
 * Updating and deleting database entries